 Maryland has historically ranked among the elite states in economic strength and competitiveness.
-The most recent (2008) State New Economy Index ranked Maryland 5th in innovation capacity, 4th in knowledge jobs and economic dynamism, and 3rd overall in terms of how well the state stacks up against other states on the new economy measures.
-Helping to drive the state's success has been its higher education institutions, and the strong relationships that exist between those institutions and their faculty, staff, and students, and the numerous federal research labs and agencies located in Maryland.
-With seven research universities or institutions-five USM (UMB, UMCP, UMBC, UMCES, and UMES), plus Morgan State and Johns Hopkins-12 federal agencies, and more than 70 labs and centers helping to attract over \$12 billion in R&D funding, Maryland has built a knowledge-driven economy that is the envy of most states.
-Deciding how best to utilize the System's strength in research, development, and innovation to help Maryland maximize its advantages, build its economy, and ensure a high quality of life for its citizens has been the focus of much planning by the System and its institutions over the past year.
+The most recent (2008) State New Economy Index ranked Maryland fifth in innovation capacity, fourth in knowledge jobs and economic dynamism, and third overall in terms of how well the state stacks up against other states on the new economy measures.
+Helping to drive the state's success has been its higher education institutions, and the strong relationships between those institutions and their faculty, staff, and students, and the numerous federal research labs and agencies located in Maryland.

+With seven research universities or institutions five in the USM (University of Maryland, Baltimore: University of Maryland, College Park; University of Maryland, Baltimore County; University of Maryland Center for Environmental Science; and University of Maryland Eastern Shore)-plus Morgan State University and the Johns Hopkins University-12 federal agencies, and more than 70 labs and centers helping to attract over \$12 billion in R&D funding, Maryland has built a knowledge-driven economy that is the envy of most states.
+Deciding how best to utilize the system's strength in research, development, and innovation to help Maryland maximize its advantages, build its economy, and ensure a high quality of life for its citizens has been the focus of much planning by the system and its institutions over the past year.

 The role higher education institutions, particularly research institutions, can play in economic development is well documented.
 Scholars such as University of California President Richard Atkinson, for instance, have posited that top research universities, through their basic research and commercialization efforts, have transformed themselves into critical drivers of state and national economies responsible for the development of as much as 80 percent of "new, leading industries."
-At the same time, comprehensive universities help contribute to economic development through the education and preparation of the workforce (particularly in critical need areas such as education, nursing, and information technology) and conduct useful, applied research to solve today's problems in business and government.
+At the same time, comprehensive universities help contribute to economic development through the education and preparation of the workforce (particularly in critical-need areas such as education, nursing, and information technology) and conduct useful, applied research to solve today's problems in business and government.

 USM research institutions historically have performed extremely well in attracting basic research funding but have lagged behind top performers in the arena of technology transfer and commercialization.
-Therefore, a major area of focus going into the 2020 plan has been how to go beyond attracting research dollars and make sure that those dollars-and the new knowledge, ideas, and products that they lead to-are translated into products and services that fuel innovation and contribute to the growth of high quality companies and jobs.
+Therefore, a major area of focus going into the 2020 plan has been how to go beyond attracting research dollars and make sure that those dollars-and the new knowledge, ideas, and products that they lead to-are translated into products and services that fuel innovation and contribute to the growth of innovative companies and jobs.

-At the same time USM activity under Theme 2 is not exclusively focused on research, development, and commercialization.
+At the same time, USM activity under Theme 2 is not exclusively focused on research, development, and commercialization.
 Responding to the state's workforce training and job development needs is also a major focus, as is the role our institutions play in promoting a high quality of life in Maryland through the scholarship and creative endeavors of USM faculty in the social sciences, humanities, and the fine and performing arts.
-Finally, ensuring that Maryland citizens have access to high quality health care programs and a strong system of public education remains part of the core mission of the University System.
+Finally, ensuring that Maryland citizens have access to high-quality health-care programs and a strong system of public education remains part of the core mission of the university system.